apache/spark/docs/mllib-decision-tree.md

 algorithms such as random forests and boosting are among the top performers for classification and regression tasks.

-MLlib supports decision trees for binary and multiclass classification and for regression, using both continuous and categorical features.
+`spark.mllib` supports decision trees for binary and multiclass classification and for regression, using both continuous and categorical features.
 The implementation partitions data by rows, allowing distributed training with millions of instances.